 Before examining the three priorities individually, it will be helpful to consider three examples that illustrate the range of possibilities of what it can mean to digitize a manuscript.
 Conversations about the benefits and pitfalls of the study of manuscripts by way of digital surrogates often fail to consider the variety of what it can mean to digitize.
 See most recently, L.W.C. van Lit, O.P., Among Digitized Manuscripts: Philology, Codicology, Paleography in a Digital World (Handbook of Oriental Studies 137; Leiden: Brill, 2020).
 A variety of views are expressed in Ancient Manuscripts in Digital Culture: Visualisation, Data Mining, Communication (D. Hamidović, et al., eds.; Digital Biblical Studies 3, Leiden: Brill 2019).
 See especially, L. Lied, “Digitization and Manuscripts as Visual Objects: Reflections from a Media Studies Perspective,” and B. Landau, et al., “‘What No Eye Has Seen’: Using a Digital Microscope to Edit Papyrus Fragments of Early Christian Apocryphal Writings.”
 See also the September 2018 special issue of Archive Journal, “Digital Medieval Manuscript Cultures,” edited by M. Hanrahan and B. Whearty, and especially the articles by A.S.G.
 Edwards, “The Digital Archive, Scholarly Enquiry, and the Study of Medieval English Manuscripts,” and A. Prescott and L. Hughes, “Why Do We Digitize?
 The Case for Slow Digitization,” http://www.archivejournal.net/essays/digital-medieval-manuscript-cultures/.
 For the first example, consider Figures 1–6, all of which are digital images representing the same page of the Jubilees Palimpsest.
 Figure 1 is a one-bit image of Ceriani’s edition from 1861.
 A.M.
 Ceriani, Fragmenta latina evangelii S. Lucae, parvae genesis et assuptionis Mosis, Baruch, threni et epistola Jeremiae versionis syricae Pauli telensis cum notis et initio prolegomenon in integram ejusdem versionis editionem (Monumenta Sacra et Profana ex Codicibus praesertim Bibliotheca Ambrosiana 1.1; Milan: Typis et impensis Bibliothecae Ambrosinae, 1861).
 It may be the most legible of all, but gives the least sense of the manuscript as anything other than a text container.
 Even as a transcription, it is incomplete and questionable.
 It is highly accessible, thanks to Google Books.
 My first look at the manuscript was on microfilm, shown in Fig. 2 as an eight-bit digital image.
 I had access to it only by special request to my dissertation director, James VanderKam.
 It captures a moment in the conservation history of the manuscript, but is useless for reading the erased text.
 I saw the manuscript in real life for the first time in 2011, again thanks to inside connections.
-The Biblioteca Ambrosiana was willing to digitize one bifolio for me to use in grant applications, shown here as Fig. 3.
+The Biblioteca Ambrosiana was willing to digitize one bifolio, shown here as Fig. 3.
 It would look good if not juxtaposed to Fig. 4, which was captured in 2017 with high-precision spectral imaging equipment calibrated for color accuracy.
 Just because something is digitized in color does not mean the color is accurate.
 Figure 5 is captured with raking light to show the texture of the folio.
 Texture sometimes helps us recover the writing, but more importantly comes closest (among still images) to representing what it is like to handle the folio.
 Figure 6 departs from efforts to accurately represent the artifact in favor of enhancing the text for legibility.
 Using data captured using light range and resolution beyond human capability, the processed image shows more of the erased text than any of the others.
 All six images represent the same page, and all are digital.
 But if we are going to talk about digitizing manuscripts and working with digital manuscripts, we need to be aware that “digital” encompasses a range of possibilities with different advantages and limitations.
 Any one of them may be better than nothing, and no one of them conveys all that a scholar might want to investigate.

 A second example illustrates the implications of spatial resolution, color resolution, and non-natural color enhancements.
 The most familiar distinction is spatial resolution, which determines whether an image looks pixelated or blurry, as in Fig. 7.
 Color resolution ranges from binary black and white (Fig. 8), which may be adequate for printed material.
 A single channel of color, monochrome, is a big improvement (Fig. 9).
 A second channel of color is a further improvement, but still what we would call “color blind” in humans (Fig. 10).
 A third channel of color defines “normal” for most of us, especially if it is calibrated for accuracy (Fig. 11).
 However, normal human vision is quite poor compared to what can be seen by other species and by spectral imaging.
 Figure 12 shows an enhancement that squeezes the multispectral color range and resolution into what can be seen by the human eye.
 Ultraviolet appears as blue and infrared appears as red (note the black microfiber background, which does not reflect visible light but does reflect infrared light).
 Finally, Figure 13 shows a Pseudocolor enhancement which does not attempt to resemble accurate color but rather to highlight in human-visible contrasts the contrasts that processing can identify in multispectral data sets.